 In his separate opinion, Judge Bhandari recalls that he has concurred with the conclusions of the majority Judgment.
-However, he wishes to expand the basis of the reasoning of the Judgment, and proposes to deal with another aspect of the case, namely that, in the facts of this case, the Court ought to have dealt with the other preliminary objections raised by India because the issues raised in the case affect not only the Parties, but also the entire humanity.
+However, he wishes to expand the basis of the reasoning of the Judgment, and proposes to deal with another aspect of the case, namely that, in the facts of this case, the Court ought to have dealt with the other preliminary objections raised by Pakistan because the issues raised in the case affect not only the Parties, but also the entire humanity.

 Judge Bhandari stated that, according to the Statute of the Court and its jurisprudence, this Court can only exercise its jurisdiction in case of a dispute between the Parties.
 Hence, the question to be decided is whether from the documents, pleadings and the conduct of the Parties it can be established that a dispute existed between them at the time of the filing of the Application in the terms prescribed by the applicable legal instruments and the Court's jurisprudence.
-He then refers to the relevant statutory provisions (Articles 36, paragraph 2, and 38, paragraph 1, of the Statute of the Court), the definition of "dispute" and the Respondent's reliance on the South West Africa cases, the Fisheries Jurisdiction (Spain v.
-Canada) case and the Nuclear Tests cases.
+He then refers to the relevant statutory provisions (Articles 36, paragraph 2, and 38, paragraph 1, of the Statute of the Court) and to the definition of "dispute".
 Thereafter, he recalls that, in determining the existence of a dispute, the Court has reviewed in detail the Parties' diplomatic exchanges, documents and statements (Georgia v.
 Russia and Belgium v.
 Senegal) in order to establish whether there is "a disagreement on a point of law or fact, a conflict of legal views or of interests" (Mavrommatis Palestine Concessions).
-Given these considerations, he deems it proper to recapitulate the documents, pleadings and submissions of the Parties to determine whether a dispute in fact existed between them at the time of the Application.
+Further to the holding in the South West Africa cases, the criterion for the existence of a dispute is that the claim of one party be positively opposed by the other.